ConocoPhillips to buy Concho Resources for $9.7 billion in 2020's top shale deal

 The sector has been consolidating after many shale producers borrowed in a bet on higher prices.
 Prices tanked instead, leaving shale investors with little to show for the rising output and companies struggling to pay down debts.

-The deal continues a trend of all-stock, low-premium combinations, including the WPX Energy-Devon merger and Chevron Corp’s purchase of Noble Energy.
+The deal continues a trend of all-stock, low-premium combinations, including the WPX Energy-Devon merger and Chevron Corp CVX.N's purchase of Noble Energy.

-ConocoPhillips said the premium was 15% based on Concho’s price on Oct.
-13, before news reports on the deal talks surfaced.
-Its shares were down a fraction at $33.66 on Monday.

 Concho had $3.9 billion in long-term debt at the end of June and has not posted an annual profit since 2018.
 Its second quarter loss was $435 million, wider than a loss of $97 million a year earlier.

-The deal is expected to provide $500 million in annual cost and capital savings by 2022.
+The deal, which faces shareholder votes, is expected to provide $500 million in annual cost and capital savings by 2022.
+A closing is expected in the first quarter next year.

-Reporting by Arunima Kumar and Arathy S Nair in Bengaluru; additional reporting by Gary McWilliams; Editing by Shinjini Ganguli, Bernadette Baum, Nick Zieminski and Steve Orlofsky
+Reporting by Arunima Kumar and Arathy S Nair in Bengaluru; additional reporting by Gary McWilliams; Editing by Nick Zieminski, Steve Orlofsky and Tom Brown

 Our Standards: The Thomson Reuters Trust Principles.